darrenmessenger/simon-game/README.md

 There are links to social pages within the footer.
 Each link was clicked to make sure it loads up a new page with the correct social page.

+### Jasmine Testing

+I did look into Jasmine testing but realised it is mainly useful when a function or the DOM returns a value.

+This particular project did not give me the opportunity to use Jasmine testing as the functions simply ran without returning a value or called another function.

+## Deployment

+This project was deployed through GitHub Pages.
+Anyone can download the project or clone it from GitHub.

+The live website can be found [here](https://darrenmessenger.github.io/simon-game/).